2nd and King station: History

 The station opened on January 10, 1998, as part of the Muni Metro Extension project.
 It was initially served by a temporary E Embarcadero line between Embarcadero station and 4th and King/Caltrain station.
 N Judah service replaced the shuttle service on August 22, 1998.
 The adjacent San Francisco Giants baseball stadium (then named Pacific Bell Park) opened in 2000, with 2nd and King station serving as a major transit connection for the stadium and surrounding redevelopment.

 T Third Street service began on April 7, 2007; N Judah service was initially cut back to Embarcadero station, with J Church service added at peak hours.
 On June 30, 2007, the J and N were restored to their previous configuration.
-E Embarcadero heritage streetcar service was added on August 1, 2015.
+E Embarcadero heritage streetcar service was added on August 1, 2015, but ended in 2020 due to the COVID-19 pandemic.

 T Third Street service was rerouted off King Street and into the Central Subway on January 7, 2023.

-The station is served by the and bus routes, which provide service along the T Third Street line during the early morning and late night hours respectively when trains do not operate.
+The station is served by the and bus routes, which provide service along the N Judah line during the early morning and late night hours respectively when trains do not operate.